-Category Description Basis for recognizing expected credit losses Performing The counterparty has a low risk of default and does not 12 months Expected have any past-due amounts.
+Category Description Basis for recognizing expected credit losses Performing The counterparty has a low risk of default and does not have any past-due amounts.
+12 months Expected nave any past-due amounts.
 Credit Loss (ECL) Doubtful Amount is past due or there has been a significant increase in credit risk since initial recognition.
 Lifetime ECL - not credit impaired In default Amount is >360 days past due or there is evidence indicating the asset is credit impaired.
 Lifetime ECL - credit impaired Write off There is evidence indicating that the debtor is in severe financial difficulty and the Company has no realistic prospect of recovery.
 Amount is written off